theobald-software/kb.theobald-software.github.io/content/_xtract-universal/mastering-sap-access-with-xtract-universal-and-powershell.md

 ### How to run multiple extractions in sequence

-The following example uses a loop tu run multiple extractions in sequence.
+The depicted example uses a loop tu run multiple extractions in sequence.
 The extraction names are defined in an array.

 ```shell
 Function XURun-Multi ($XUCmd, $XUServer, $XUPort, $XUExtractions,$XUParameters){